burnsba/GoldeneyeRomhack/valstrafe/readme.md

 - guards: toggles guard spawns on or off.
 Value should be saved and loaded with the current folder.
 - "inf.
 Val": Infinite Val timer.
 Val event (Streets, Statue) will not end when this option is enabled.
 Value should be saved and loaded with the current folder.
 - aim reset: Press the "aim" key to reset the event stats.
 This is the R trigger for 1.x controls, and Z trigger (left controller) for 2.x.
 Value should be saved and loaded with the current folder.
+- timer mode: "Val" mode will stop the onscreen mission timer the frame that Val line of sight check succeeds.

 # +Invisibility
 Standard invisibility cheat with some additional changes. ~Sets drone gun aim distance to 1cm.~ (not included) ~Periodically resets security camera "seen Bond" internal count so that alarm threshold is never reached~ (not included).
 Allows line of sight check to succeed for the following: